Backed by SSL, our online bonding process is secure. We are committed to your privacy.

-How much does a debt collection bond cost in Massachusetts?
+What does a Massachusetts debt collection bond cost?

 The treasurer and receiver-general of the Commonwealth of Massachusetts requires debt collection agencies to post $25,000 surety bonds prior to conducting business.